The Ultimate House Viewing Checklist

 Bathrooms are an important part of any property, but they can sometimes be neglected in terms of renovation.
 A poorly maintained bathroom can cause all sorts of problems within a house, so keep the following in mind:

-You'll spend a large amount of time in both the living room and the dining room so be sure to check them thoroughly.
+You'll probably spend a large amount of time in both the living room and the dining room so be sure to check them thoroughly.
 It's likely to be the area you redecorate and change to fit your own tastes after moving in, so here’s what to ask yourself:

 These private spaces are likely to be redesigned to fit your personal tastes and style, so it's worth concentrating on the quality and size of the rooms during the property viewing.
 Here's what you should consider: